Co-Founder & General Partner

 Co-Founder & CEO, Numina

 Tara is co-founder and CEO of Numina, which makes cities more responsive.
-Numina provides an end-to-end solution that uses computer vision to measure all kinds of activity in the public right-of-way, and provides the API for streets to support applications for city agencies, mobility companies, and other enterprise.
+Numina provides an end-to-end solution that uses computer vision to measure all kinds of activity in the public right-of-way, and provides the API for streets to support applications for city agencies, mobility companies, and other enterprises.

 In addition to her work with Numina, Tara has led city-scale data projects with the John S. and James L. Knight Foundation, John D. and Catherine T. MacArthur Foundation, Code for America, Living Cities, Robert Wood Johnson Foundation, Clinton Foundation, and others.
 Prior to civic tech, Tara worked in public health/urban design research, radio and print media, and arts administration.
 She is a Forbes 30 Under 30 Social Entrepreneur, a former Next City Vanguard, a 1776vc fellow, an alumna of URBAN-X and 500 Startups, a winner of the $50,000 Globalhack hackathon, and organizer of Sloup, a monthly soup dinner that crowdfunds grassroots creative projects, one bowl of soup at a time.